Fort Entrance

 Up at the gun’s muzzle, you have a sweeping panoramic view from south to east: University of Massachusetts Boston, John F Kennedy Library, Blue Hills, Squantum, Thompson Island, the northern edge of Moon Island, and Spectacle Island.

 After leaving this first bastion (Bastion A), we head north along the iron walkway that overhangs the inner wall, considering that the soldiers had no such steel walkway or rail to prevent them from falling.
-This walkway was part of Phase 1 renovation back in the 1970s.
+This walkway was part of Phase 1 renovation in the 1970s, allowing tours to go through this area.

 Here is where the presentation of the 50 state flags finally ends.
 Hawaii and Alaska were the last states to join the Union in 1959.
-We start with the flags of some of the territories of this country.
-You can look at the USGC for more details constituting the definitions of territories and commonwealths.
+We now start with the flags of some of this country’s territories.
+You can look at the NPS for more details for all 50 states and territories.

 Bastion B

-In 1845, McKay built a shipyard in East Boston that made some of the fastest clipper ships in history for over 25 years.
+In 1845, McKay established a shipyard in East Boston that made some of the fastest clipper ships in history for over 25 years.
 The clipper ship design featured a narrow vessel with a concave bow that rode over the waves without plowing through them.
 McKay’s ships always carried a generous sail plan to power the ship.
 The cargo capacity of the clippers was limited, but their speed made the vessels economically viable.
-The California Gold Rush and trade with China intensified this quest for speed and McKay delivered it with his innovative ships.
-Here is a link the Museum of Fine Arts with a model and facts about his state-of-the-art ship, the Flying Cloud.
+The California Gold Rush and trade with China intensified this quest for speed, and McKay met this demand with his innovative ships.
+For more information, here is a link to the Museum of Fine Arts with a model and facts about his state-of-the-art ship, the Flying Cloud.

-During this period, a beehive of foundries and machine shops was located along Fort Point Channel; the most important was the South Boston Iron Works.
+During this period, the Civil War, many foundries and machine shops were located along Fort Point Channel; the most important was the South Boston Iron Works.
 This company had been forging cannons since the War of 1812; they went on a 7-day, 24-hour work spree during the Civil War.
 After being cast or forged, the cannons were loaded onto barges or sloops and taken to Castle Island for test firing.
 In assessing the Fort’s contribution to the Civil War, one can conclude that the most important activity was testing weaponry before sending it out to defend the Union.

 Resources used for this Article: